Codecademy/docs/content/general/concepts/jupyter-notebook/jupyter-notebook.md

 ---
-Title: 'Jupyter Notebook'
+Title: "Jupyter Notebook"
-Description: 'Jupyter Notebook (sometimes called IPython Notebook) is a popular way to write and run Python, R, or Julia code, especially for data analysis, data science and machine learning.
+Description: "Jupyter Notebook (sometimes called IPython Notebook) is a popular way to write and run Python, R, or Julia code, especially for data analysis, data science and machine learning.
 Jupyter Notebooks are easy-to-use because they let you execute code and review the output quickly.
-This iterative process is central to data analytics and makes it easy to test hypotheses and record the results (just like a notebook).'
+This iterative process is central to data analytics and makes it easy to test hypotheses and record the results (just like a notebook)."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Data Visualization'
+  - "Data Visualization"
-  - 'Developer Tools'
+  - "Developer Tools"
 Tags:
-  - 'Code Editors'
+  - "Code Editors"
-  - 'IDE'
+  - "IDE"
 CatalogContent:
-  - 'paths/data-analyst'
+  - "paths/data-analyst"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 **Jupyter Notebook** (sometimes called IPython Notebook) is a popular way to write and run Python, R, or Julia code, especially for data analysis, data science and machine learning.
 Jupyter Notebooks are easy-to-use because they let you execute code and review the output quickly.
 This iterative process is central to data analytics and makes it easy to test hypotheses and record the results (just like a notebook).